-Author contributions

-Sekou Keita processed the data and performed the calculations as well as drafting the manuscript.
-Catherine Liousse 465 helped conceiving and developing the DACCIWA inventory.
-Catherine Liousse and Véronique Yoboué supervised the work.
-Eric-Michel Assamoi, Thierno Doumbia, N'Datchoh Evelyne Touré and Sylvain Gnamien, helped obtaining data and constructing the inventory data files.
-Nellie Elguindi and Claire Granier provided comments on emission levels compared to global inventories, helped proofread the English and make data files available through 470 the ECCAD system.
-Sekou Keita prepared the manuscript with contributions from all co-authors.
+Author contributions.
+SK processed the data, performed the calculations, drafted the manuscript.
+CL helped conceive and develop the DACCIWA inventory.
+CL and VY supervised the work.
+EMA, TD, ETN'D and SG helped obtain data and construct the inventory data files.
+NE and CG provided comments on emission levels compared to global inventories, helped proofread the English in an earlier version of the manuscript and made data files available through the ECCAD system.
+SK prepared the manuscript with contributions from all co-authors.

-Competing interests
+Competing interests.
 The authors declare that they have no conflict of interest.